shawn-grant/caribbean-microsoft-internship/README.md

 -->

 # Frequently Asked Questions
+**Are the roles available remotely?**
+> No, all the available roles mentioned above are for on-site employment in Redmond, Washington, USA.

 **Does Microsoft sponsor visas for Caribbean students?**
-> Yes! if you are given an offer, a Microsoft visa sponsor will reach out to you
+> Yes! if you are given an offer, a Microsoft visa sponsor will reach out to you.

 **Can I get in with no previous internships?**
 > Yes.
 While it is recommended to have a previous internship under your belt, you can still get an offer if you can demonstrate you have equivalent experience via projects and other non-employment activities.

+**Is there a minimum GPA to get the internship?**
+> While Microsoft does not explicit state a minimum GPA to get an internship offer, it is a requirement to have a GPA of 2.7 or higher to be eligible for a J-1 (intern) visa.

 **How do I improve my chances of getting an interview?**
 > HAVE A GOOD RESUME!!
 Ensure that your resume is up-to-date and is [ATS friendly](https://create.microsoft.com/en-us/templates/ats-resumes).
 Avoid images, and overly decorative graphics.
 Maximize your use of space to include important info.